CPAN-Security/security.metacpan.org/docs/security-policy-for-authors.md

 > The latest version of this Security Policy can be found on the
 > Foo-Bar website at https://example.metacpan.org/dist/Foo-Bar
 >
-> # How to Report a Security Vulnerability in Foo-Bar
+> # How to Report a Security Vulnerability
 >
 > Security vulnerabilties can be reported by e-mail to the current
 > project maintainers at <fobar@example.com>.